MovingBlocks/movingblocks.github.com/README.md

 <h2 id="about">About The Project</h2>

 Terasology’s basic engine can be extended by a huge amount (201 right now!) of modules.
 Keeping track of them is not the easiest task.
 This is why this gatsby framework provides an automated generator for a website, listing all of them.
 This showcase website will increase discoverability by allowing to filter and search for modules by keywords and categories.

 ---

+<h2> Getting Started </h2>

+The module website development environment can be installed on macOS, Windows, and Linux (Debian or Ubuntu recommended).
+You’ll need at least 1GB of available RAM.

+---